casanet/casanet-server/backend/README.md

 ### Configure server

+The configuration is based on the environment variable.

+All variables with example value placed in the [.env.example](./.env.example) file.

+You can load the environment using a .env file.

-In the `casanet.json` file you can edit the configuration of a few stuff.
+Also in the `casanet.json` file, you can edit the configuration of a few stuff (if not set by the environments variables).

 #### Default user
 Can edit any property of the default user.